 Display routes

-Routes can be displayed on the map by using MapViewPreferences.routes.add(route, isMainRoute).
-Multiple routes can be displayed at the same time, but only one is the main one, the others being treated as secondary.
-Specifying which one is the main route can be done when calling MapViewRoutesCollection.add by passing true to the bMainRoute parameter, or by calling the MapViewRoutesCollection.mainRoute setter.
+Display routes on the map using MapViewPreferences.routes.add(route, isMainRoute).
+Multiple routes can be displayed simultaneously, but only one can be the main route, with others treated as secondary.
+Specify the main route by passing true to the bMainRoute parameter when calling MapViewRoutesCollection.add, or use the MapViewRoutesCollection.mainRoute setter.

 mapController.preferences.routes.add(route, true);